 Its dark-grey stainless steel case, for example, is sandblasted and coated with carbon.
 Its sapphire crystal features antireflective coating on both outer and inner sides.
 And its hands and indices are coated with a generous amount of grey luminescent substance.

-At 43 millimeters wide, the device will probably feel comfortable on any normal wrist, just keep in mind that, due to its boxy design, it will take a lot of wrist real estate and may look as bulky as a lot larger model with circular-shaped body.
+At 43 millimeters wide, the device will probably feel comfortable on any normal wrist, just keep in mind that, due to its boxy design, it will take a lot of wrist real estate and may look as bulky as a lot larger model with the circular-shaped body.

-The only minor stylistic mistake is the power reserve indicator that looks like it was ripped off some other, normal watch and directly transplanted into the matte gray face of the BR 01-97.
+The only minor stylistic mistake is the power reserve indicator that looks like it was ripped off some other, um, normal watch and directly transplanted into the matte gray face of the BR 01-97.

 Well, perhaps they just were too eager to draw your attention to the timekeeper’s main selling point.
 After all, there are not so many automatic tactical timepieces that feature this handy (one of the handiest, to my taste) complication.